Sciatica Relief in Dallas — Precise Diagnosis, Fast Treatment

 A selective nerve-root block both tests and treats—if pain eases, it confirms the level.
 If weakness or pain persists, minimally invasive microdiscectomy can restore function.
 See Epidural Injections and Lumbar Decompression.

-We offer same-/next-day appointments at seven DFW locations.
+We offer same-day or next-day appointments at seven DFW locations.
 You’ll receive a focused exam and a personalized plan at your first visit.
 Start with our Back & Sciatic Hub or request an evaluation today.

 We start non-surgical.
 Most patients improve with activity changes, targeted PT/rehab, and fluoroscopy-guided injections.
 If significant weakness or pain persists, an outpatient minimally invasive microdiscectomy can relieve pressure and restore function.
 Fusion is reserved only for true instability (e.g., spondylolisthesis).
-Request a same/next-day evaluation to build the right plan for you.
+Request a same-day or next-day evaluation to build the right plan for you.